wagtail/wagtail/docs/topics/snippets.rst

 Making Snippets Searchable
 --------------------------

-If a snippet model inherits from ``wagtail.wagtailsearch.index.Indexed``, as described in :ref:`wagtailsearch_indexing_models`, Wagtail will automatically add a search box to the chooser interface for that snippet type.
+If a snippet model inherits from ``wagtail.search.index.Indexed``, as described in :ref:`wagtailsearch_indexing_models`, Wagtail will automatically add a search box to the chooser interface for that snippet type.
 For example, the ``Advert`` snippet could be made searchable as follows:

 .. code-block:: python

   ...

-  from wagtail.wagtailsearch import index
+  from wagtail.search import index

   ...